Syntax and semantics¶

 That is, first one has to define a type that represents the physical quantity of

-Subsequently, one can define types that represent subdomains of type speed
+Subsequently, one can define types that represent subdomains of type speed.
+For

-will yield an error as the used unit knots
+type speed.
+Here boat-speed will yield an error as the used unit knots is

 Similarly, one can specify units after values used within constants.
 For example, in the